 Read these talks to learn more about how you can become a disciple of Jesus Christ and have more charity.
 This lifetime process can bring joy and eternal life.

 FEATURED TALKS ON DISCIPLESHIP

 The Life and Teachings of Jesus Christ

-During Jesus’s public ministry, He taught others about the importance of humility, service, and prayer.
+Jesus’s public ministry of three years began when He was thirty years old.
+During this time, He was baptized to set an example, even though He was sinless.
+He taught others about the importance of humility, service, and prayer.
 He cleansed human souls, gave sight to the blind, healed the sick, calmed the raging sea, and raised people from the dead.

 These speeches tell stories of Christ’s life and further discuss His teachings.
 Through His teachings, you can come to better understand your relationship with Heavenly Father.